veertuinc/anka-docs/content/en/docs/Anka Build Cloud/certificate-based-authentication.md

   How to set up certificate based authentication.
 ---

-> This requires Anka Enterprise (or higher) license.
+> This guide requires an Anka Enterprise (or higher) license.

 ## Obtain a Root CA certificate